-[•] Corporate Performance Measure.
-For purposes of funding the Fiscal 2015 Incentive Compensation Plan, our compensation committee selected revenue as the corporate performance measure that best supported our annual operating plan and enhanced long-term value creation.
-For purposes of the Fiscal 2015 Incentive Compensation Plan, "revenue" was defined as GAAP revenue as reflected in our quarterly and annual financial statements, consistent with our annual operating plan.
-For our fiscal year ended July 31, 2015, we achieved \$928.1 million in revenue, which was approximately 108% of our annual revenue target for the Fiscal 2015 Incentive Compensation Plan.
-Our quarterly targets under the Fiscal 2015 Incentive Compensation Plan scaled from the annual target in a non-linear manner with the revenue target for each quarter increasing as the fiscal year progressed.
+Corporate Performance Measure.
+For purposes of funding the Fiscal 2016 Incentive Compensation Plan, our compensation committee selected revenue as the corporate performance measure because we are currently a high growth company and revenue is a key metric during this stage of our growth and enhances long-term value creation for our stockholders.
+For purposes of the Fiscal 2016 Incentive Compensation Plan, "revenue" was defined as GAAP revenue as reflected in our quarterly and annual financial statements, consistent with our annual operating plan.
+In the first and second quarter of fiscal 2016, we achieved revenue of \$297.2 million and \$334.7 million, respectively, which was approximately 100.8% and 99.93% of the applicable target for each quarter in our Fiscal 2016 Incentive Compensation Plan scaled from the annual target in a non-linear manner with the revenue target for each quarter increasing as the fiscal year progressed.